As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Terms 3 and 4

-Thank you to all parents who were able to attend our year 4 showcase on Monday 27th March 2023.
-The children were able to 'show off' their incredible learning from our driver subjects - Music and Art.
+Thank you to all parents who were able to attend our showcase demonstrating the driver subjects for terms 3 and 4 - Music and Art.

 World Book Day